AndyDurden/kinad/README.md

 # kinad
-Chemical Kinetics Simulator: solves the chemical master equation for concentrations over time in a reaction system
+Chemical Kinetics Simulator: solves the chemical master equation for concentrations over time in a reaction system using elementary chemical kinetic laws.